nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     Alternatively, you could also click on the person in the GUI to open said person's tasks!
     </div>

+### Marking a task as done: `donetask`

+Marks an existing task in ContactSH as done.

+Format: `donetask INDEX -tiTASK_INDEX…​`

+* Marks tasks attached to the person at the specified `INDEX` as done. `INDEX` refers to the index number shown in the displayed person list. `INDEX` **must be a positive integer** 1, 2, 3, …​
+* The tasks marked is specified by the `TASK_INDEX`. `TASK_INDEX` refers to the index number displayed in the tasklist of said person. `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​
+* Multiple tasks of one person can be marked as done in one command.

+Examples:

+* `donetask 4 -ti1 -ti5` Marks the 1st and 5th task of the 4th person in the list as done.

+### Marking a task as not done: `undotask`

+Marks existing tasks in ContactSH as not done.

+Format: `undotask INDEX -tiTASK_INDEX…​`

+* Marks tasks attached to the person at the specified `INDEX` as not done. `INDEX` refers to the index number shown in the displayed person list. `INDEX` **must be a positive integer** 1, 2, 3, …​
+* The tasks marked is specified by the `TASK_INDEX`. `TASK_INDEX` refers to the index number displayed in the tasklist of said person. `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​
+* Multiple tasks of one person can be marked as not done in one command.

+Examples:
+* `undotask 4 -ti1 -ti5` Marks the 1st and 5th task of the 4th person in the list as not done.

 ### Setting the number of days before tasks are considered due soon: `reminder`

-1. Displays the current number of days prior to a task's date for the task to be considered due soon.
+1. Displays the current number of days prior to a task's date for tasks to be considered due soon.

    Format: `reminder`

     * The default value is 3 days.

-2. Sets the number of days prior to a task's date to remind that it is due soon.
+2. Sets the number of days prior to a task's date before tasks are considered as due soon.

    Format: `reminder -s DAYS`

    * `DAYS` refer to the number of days prior to a task's date.
      The day **must be a positive integer** 1, 2, 3, ...
+   * All tasks share the same number of days before it is considered as due soon.

    Example:

-   * reminder -s 10
+   * `reminder -s 10` Tasks that are due within a 10-day period from the current system date will be considered due soon.

 <div markdown="span" class="alert alert-primary">
-:memo:**Note**: A task will turn orange in colour as a reminder that it is due soon when the system date is later than or the same as (task's date - `DAYS`), and earlier than task's date.
+:memo:**Note**: A task will turn orange in colour as a reminder that it is due soon.
+A task is defined as being due soon when the current system date is later than or the same as {task's date - DAYS}, and earlier than {task's date}.
 </div>

 ### Clearing the screen: `clear`